ClayUTK/intro/_pages/about.md

 ## 2025 🐍

-- The Universal GridEdge Analyzer (UGA), a project I contributed to at the University of Tennessee, Knoxville in collaboration with Oak Ridge National Laboratory, received an R&D 100 Award.
+- The Universal GridEdge Analyzer (UGA), a project I contributed to at the University of Tennessee, Knoxville in collaboration with Oak Ridge National Laboratory, received an **R&D 100 Award**.

 - Published “Enhancing Time Synchronization in Smart Grid with White Rabbit: Theory, Architecture and Challenges”, presenting a systematic analysis of White Rabbit–based sub-nanosecond time synchronization for smart grid applications. 🎉